 - Take a walk around downtown – learn more about Downtown buildings and art by downloading the Distrx app or do the Historic Downtown Walking Tour.

 - Go for a walk or bike ride on neighborhood trails or walk through Abrams Park.
-Play structures and sports courts are closed, but trails and parks are open.
+Play structures and sports courts are closed, but trails and parks remain open.

 - Check out a Ridgefield Day-cation!
 Many can meet the requirements of physical distancing with slight modifications.